There are few things out there as dynamic as castor oil.

 Castor oil is essentially a vegetable oil derived from a plant native to Africa and Asia.

-It contains high amounts of fatty acids – including omega-6 and ricinoleic acid – and has been used as a natural remedy for specific skin issues for centuries.
+It contains high amounts of fatty acids – including omega-6 and ricinoleic acid – and has been used as a remedy for specific skin issues for centuries.

 In its purest form, castor oil is a colourless to pale yellow liquid with a distinct taste and odour.
 It’s typically used in the likes of soaps and perfumes.